 For one of the best restaurants in Sydney in an iconic locale, you can’t go past the Opera House’s Bennelong.
 Head Chef, Peter Gilmore takes guests on a culinary voyage through the most quintessential Australian cuisine.
 Opt for an a la carte menu, pre or post theatre dining experience, or simply relax at the bar.
 All dining options include exquisite food and and curated wine as well as picturesque views over Sydney Harbour.

-Sydney Opera House, Bennelong Point, Sydney NSW 2000
+Address: Sydney Opera House, Bennelong Point, Sydney NSW 2000

 2. Restaurant Hubert

 When you talk about restaurant ambience, every other establishment is striving towards the buzzing atmosphere of Restaurant Hubert.
 The intimate booth seating, warm candle lighting, soothing music and French-themed decor combine to create a trendy restaurant in Sydney that feels completely detached from the outside world.
 This is exactly the sort of successful eatery one would expect from Swillhouse group (the bar boys behind the Baxter Inn, Shady Pines and Frankie’s).
 Add innovative chef Daniel Pepperell to the kitchen and you have a French experience incapable of disappointment.

 Address: Basement 15 Bligh Street, Sydney NSW 2000

 Each letter of the divine Italian restaurant Acme represents a hospitality namesake known for being the best in the biz.
 Together they have created a quaint, homely bar and one of the most trendy restaurants in Sydney with the most awe-inspiring menu and mind-blowing array or liquors, beers and wines.
 Grilled nectarine, pistachio oil is just one component of a mouth-watering dish you will never forget.
 Pair it with a plum and Regal Rogue-filled Manhattan and you’ll be in culinary heaven.